Yann39/self-hosted/README.md

 We will configure **Traefik** later to **redirect** HTTP requests to HTTPS.
-But if you prefer you can only open the HTTPS port (if you are going to use Let's encrypt' **HTTP challenge**, it's enough for the TLS certificates to be generated, see the warning box a little further below).
+But if you prefer you can only open the HTTPS port (if you are going to use Let's encrypt' **HTTP challenge**, it's enough for the TLS certificates to be generated, see the warning box a little further below though).

 ### Allow access through VPN